- Search The Registry

 - About Us

 *On this date, we celebrate the founding of the National Coalition of 100 Black Women (NCBW) in 1970.

 The mission of the NCBW is to empower Black women through programs that meet diverse needs.
-These programs enable NCBW to provide effective networks among Black female leaders; establish links between NCBW and corporate and political sectors; allow black women to be a visible in the socio-economic and political arenas; expose our next generation, through role modeling and mentoring to new career opportunities with a special focus on the corporate area; and recognize the historic achievements of African American women.
+These programs enable NCBW to provide effective networks among Black female leaders; establish links between NCBW and corporate and political sectors; allow Black women to be visible in the socio-economic and political arenas; expose our next generation through role modeling and mentoring to new career opportunities with a special focus on the corporate area, and recognize the historical achievements of African American women.